-Corporate social responsibility (CSR) and circular economy (CE) have assumed considerable importance in achieving United Nations' sustainable goals (Rashed & Shah, 2021; Schroeder, 2018).
+Corporate social responsibility (CSR) and circular economy (CE) have assumed considerable importance in achieving United Nations' sustainable goals (Puntillo, 2022; Rashed & Shah, 2021; Schroeder, 2018).
 CSR advocates that companies have responsibilities towards the societies in which they operate and make profits.
 They must behave ethically and respect the law (H. Wang et al., 2016).
 A circular economy represents a cyclical economic model of production and consumption, replacing the "end-of-life" concept with reusing, reducing, repairing, recycling, and recovering materials (Ellen MacArthur Foundation, 2013; Kirchherr et al., 2017).
 CE aims to minimize and eliminate waste and pollution and maintain the value of materials and resources as long as possible (Nobre & Tavares, 2021).
 These central topics demand increased environmental and social awareness from consumer and management perspectives (Esken et al., 2018; Jaca et al., 2018; Meseguer-Sánchez et al., 2021).

 Previous studies have indicated that consumers are becoming more concerned about the environment and firms' operations in society, and they are raising their expectations regarding the sustainable responsibilities of companies (Bom et al., 2019; Garcia et al., 2021; Sarja et al., 2021).
-Consequently, companies have been increasingly engaged in CSR and CE activities (Rashed & Shah, 2021).
-They are changing the way to run their business to help achieve the Sustainable Development Goals (Morea et al., 2021) while aligning their environmental and social strategies to achieve competitive advantage (Zhang & Ahmad, 2021).
+Consequently, companies have been increasingly engaged in CSR and CE activities (Mazzucchelli et al., 2022; Rashed & Shah, 2021).
+They are changing the way to run their business to help achieve Sustainable Development Goals (Morea et al., 2021) while aligning their environmental and social strategies to achieve competitive advantage (Zhang & Ahmad, 2021).

 However, companies who engage in these sustainable initiatives are not always recognized and rewarded by their consumers.
 Consumers do not always positively respond to corporate social responsibilities (Afzali & Kim, 2021; Deng & Xu, 2017) and CE practices (Sarja et al., 2021; Sijtsema et al., 2020).
-Nonetheless, the success of sustainable activities strongly depends on consumers' motivations and attitudes toward purchasing decisions (Camacho-otero et al., 2018; Lakatos et al., 2018; Testa et al., 2020).
-Also, significant efforts have been put into policies aimed at production processes, and only in recent years, the importance of the consumption perspective has been highlighted (Sijtsema et al., 2020).
+Nonetheless, sustainable activities' success depends on consumers' motivations and attitudes toward purchasing decisions (Camacho-otero et al., 2018; Lakatos et al., 2018; Testa et al., 2020).
+Consumers, through purchase and post-purchase choices and behaviors, are as responsible as companies (Cambra-Fierro et al., 2020).
+Also, significant efforts have been put into policies aimed at production processes, and only in recent years has the importance of the consumption perspective been highlighted (Sijtsema et al., 2020).